danielpza/vitest-mms/README.md

 });
 ```

-- `connection` is the `Connection` instance returned by `mongoose.createConnection`.
+- `connection` is the `Connection` instance returned by `mongoose.createConnection` scoped to a db.
 See https://mongoosejs.com/docs/api/connection.html

 ## Using ReplSet